 Greg: Sending a message is also considered an action.

 Isaac: Okay.
-So they got to do it in the least amount of communication and changes of pixels.
+So they have to do it in the least amount of communication and changes of pixels.

 Greg: That’s exactly right.
 Of course, you can now come up with variation on this.
 You don’t have to have community against house.
 You can have community against community.
 Two communities can put up stake.
 The first one to render a chosen image takes the whole pot.
 Alternatively, communities can give each other an image to render.
 They don’t have to render the same image.
 They’re just a number of variations along these lines that are worth exploring.